maximevtush/push-website/blog/2025-10-20-apps-of-the-future-building-without-the-chaos/index.md

 Supporting both EVM and non-EVM chains (like Solana or Sui) usually means rewriting everything in new languages: Rust, Go, Move, etc.

 The result?
-You are now killing your momentum as you struggle with
+You are now killing your momentum as you struggle with:

 - Hiring new engineers to create the same features
 - Bloating your team for no additional use cases
 - Introducing delays and slowing momentum as your engineers rewrite the same contracts
-- Adding Auditing bills that will climb faster than TVL charts
+- Adding auditing bills that will climb faster than TVL charts

 But, let’s say you are brave enough to do it once.